Emmanuelle Guyon, the mirror of your emotions

 Sold

-Cleopatra, Egyptian ring in sterling silver and lapis lazuli
+Cleopatra, Egyptian ring in silver and lapis lazuli

 Lapis, Egyptian earrings in sterling silver and lapis lazuli